 Happy Spring Everyone!
 I’m two days late, but oh well.
 Spring is finally here!
 Here in Seattle we have been dealing with three months of rainy day after rainy day.
 Although, this past Sunday (my day off), it was beautiful.
-Nick and I went to the Ballard farmers market, we got veggie burgers at a local bar, and went to our rooftop to do some reading in the sunshine.
+I went to the Ballard farmers market, got veggie burgers at a local bar, and went to the rooftop to do some reading in the sunshine.
 It was the perfect day and a definite mood boost.

 Spring is also the best for produce, and personally I can’t wait until we get further into the season and produce is more readily available.
 The fava beans, the rhubarb, the morel mushrooms.
 I’m never more anxious for produce than in Spring.
 I’ll most likely be very active on the blog this Spring.
 So, stay tuned and keep up to date with fresh posts.
 Also, if you have other forms of social media, make sure you are following Crumbs and Curds on Instagram, Facebook, Pinterest, and more.